drdoctr/doctr/README.rst

    doctr configure

 and enter your data.
-You will need your GitHub username and password, and the repo you want to build the docs for.
+You will need your GitHub username and password, and the repo organization / name for which you want to build the docs.

-That repo should already be setup with Travis.
+**Note**: That repo should already be set up with Travis.
 We recommend enabling `branch protection <https://help.github.com/articles/about-protected-branches/>`_ for the ``gh-pages`` branch and other branches, as the deploy key used by doctr has the ability to push to any branch in your repo.